-LSCI1480 General Biology I
+BIOL1480L General Biology I

 This college-level course covers the principles of cell biology, including cellular physiology, cellular metabolism, molecular biology, biochemistry and genetics.
 Laboratory exercises are designed to reinforce theoretical concepts presented in the lecture portion of the course.
-(Prerequisite: high school Biology) (9/2014)
+(Prerequisite: high school biology)

-LSCI1490 General Biology II
+BIOL1490L General Biology II

 This course covers the biology of organisms, including the four areas of kingdoms, behavior, evolution and ecology.
 Laboratory exercises are designed to reinforce theoretical concepts presented in the lecture portion of the course.
-(Prerequisite: LSCI1480 with a grade of C or better)(1/2015)
+(Prerequisite: BIOL1480L with a C or better)